Hudson Institute: 1961–1982

 The Hudson Institute was founded in 1961 by Herman Kahn, Max Singer, and Oscar M. Ruebhausen.
 Kahn was a Cold War icon, often interviewed in magazines, who was purported to have the highest IQ on record and partly inspired the 1964 movie Dr. Strangelove.
+Kahn was a physicist and military consultant known for envisioning nuclear war scenarios.
+(Note: Kahn analyzed the likely consequences of nuclear war and recommended ways to improve survivability during the Cold War.
+Kahn posited the idea of a "winnable" nuclear exchange in his 1960 book On Thermonuclear War, for which he was one of the historical inspirations for the title character of Stanley Kubrick's Dr. Strangelove.)
 In 1960, while employed at the RAND Corporation, Kahn had given a series of lectures at Princeton University on scenarios related to nuclear war.
 In 1960, Princeton University Press published On Thermonuclear War, a book-length expansion of Kahn's lecture notes.
 Major controversies ensued, and Kahn and RAND parted ways.

 Kahn moved to Croton-on-Hudson, New York, intending to establish a new think tank that was less hierarchical and bureaucratic.
 Along with Max Singer, a young government lawyer who had been Kahn's RAND colleague, and New York attorney Oscar Ruebhausen, Kahn founded the Hudson Institute on July 20, 1961.
 Kahn has been described as Hudson's driving intellect while Singer developed the institute's organization.
 Ruebhausen was an advisor to New York governor Nelson Rockefeller.

 Hudson's initial research projects largely represented Kahn's personal interests, which included the domestic and military use of nuclear power and scenario planning exercises about policy options and their possible outcomes.
 The use of the word scenario in such exercises had been adapted from Hollywood storytelling as a more dignified word than "screenplay", and Kahn was an enthusiastic practitioner.
 Kahn and his colleagues made pioneering contributions to nuclear deterrence theory and strategy during this period.

 Hudson's detailed analyses of "ladders of escalation" and reports on the likely consequences of limited and unlimited nuclear exchanges, eventually published as Thinking About the Unthinkable in 1962 and On Escalation: Metaphors and Scenarios in 1965, were influential within the Kennedy administration.
 They helped the institute win its first major research contract from the Office of Civil Defense at the Pentagon.
+A 1968 audit by the U.S. General Accounting Office raised concerns about the administration of Hudson's Office of Civil Defense research contracts, finding in one case that the work had added "nothing to the state of the art" and in another that it constituted a "rehash of old, if not tired ideas."